Well-known academician Anandakrishnan no more | Education

 Stalin paid rich tributes to Anandakrishnan and recalled his contributions in the field of technical education.

-Hailing Anandakrishnan as a ''light house'' for students, Stalin recalled his late father and former chief minister M Karunanidhi had earlier appointed him as the V-C of the premier technical varsity, Anna University. here.
+Hailing Anandakrishnan as a ''light house'' for students, Stalin recalled that his late father and former chief minister M Karunanidhi had earlier appointed him as the V-C of the premier technical varsity, Anna University here.

 During his stint there, Anandakrishnan ensured world class education by bringing in adequate infrastructure at the university, Stalin said in a statement.